 “Now I feel like I could take a student, and I could teach them how to read, whereas before, I felt like I was just reading with kids,” she continued.
 “How many students are not learning how to read because teachers are not teaching them to read?
 Not with bad intentions, but because they don’t know.”

 After all, many teachers likely did not learn the cognitive science behind reading in their teacher preparation programs.
-While decades of research have shown that teaching young students how to crack the code of written language through systematic phonics is the most reliable way to make sure that they learn how to read words, that approach to reading has not made its way into many preservice programs.
+Whilethat teaching young students how to crack the code of written language through systematic phonics is the most reliable way to make sure that they learn how to read words, that approach to reading has not made its way into many preservice programs.

 For many decades, teacher educators were divided into two camps: those who favored whole language, characterized by the idea that reading is a natural process gained through exposure to authentic texts, and those who believed in systematic phonics instruction, which is the explicit teaching of sound-letter relationships.
-The so-called “reading wars” led to the convening of a National Reading Panel in 2000, which found evidence that explicit phonics lessons help kids become better readers.
+The so-called “reading wars” led to the convening of a National Reading Panel in 2000,that explicit phonics lessons help kids become better readers.
 The review did not find the same about whole language.